 You Don't Need to Replace Your Equipment

-By keeping your own bikes, you’re not just saving money on buying replacements but it also stops them going to landfill or being transported somewhere new.
+By keeping your own bikes, you’re not just saving money on buying replacements, but it also stops them going to landfill or getting sent somewhere new.

 Reduce Your Carbon Footprint